statisticsnorway/TradeIndexMozambique/doc/examples.md

 ## Macros
 We use macros when we want to execute almost the same syntax code several times.
 Instead of copying the code lots of times, we write it in a macro.
 The places in the code that will be changed each time we run the code, will be replaced with macro variables.
 These macro variables will be used as parameters to the macro.

-A macro is defined with a DEFINE command and ends with an !ENDDEFINE command.
+A macro is defined with a `define` command and ends with an `!enddefine` command.
 The macro consists of a set of SPSS commands.
 To be able to change the code slightly each time we execute it, we use macro variables as parameters.
 These macro variables are set to different values each time we call the macro.
 We need to call the macro with its name for execution.
 We can call the macro as many times as we like.
 When we call the macro we also set the values for the macro variables used in the macro.
 The macro variables values are used as parameters in the macro.
 Each place the macro variable is mentioned in the macro, the parameter will replace the macro name.

-We will now make a macro for a simple *ctables* command.
+We will now make a macro for a simple `ctables` command.
 We start simple with just one parameter that can be changed, the variable in the rows.
 We call the parameter rowvar.
-This parameter is to be defined in the *define* command.
+This parameter is to be defined in the `define` command.
 The parameter has a keyword telling how the parameter is to be used.
 Most often we use the keyword *tokens(1)*, which means the parameter has one value.

 Every place in our code where we want to replace the value of the parameter, we type in the parameter with the prefix !.
 We see that in the syntax  below, where we have replaced the variable name *sitcr4_1* with *!rowvar* three places: